obecto/perper/docs/dotnet-tutorial.md

 * `PerperStartup` called our `Init` handler.
 In parallel, it started listening for executions for `StreamPrinter`.
 * Our `Init` handler used `PerperContext.CallAsync` to create a new execution for `StreamPrinter`.
 * `PerperStartup` picked up the execution for `StreamPrinter` and called our handler.
 * Our `StreamPrinter` handler printed a hello world message.
-Except... it's still not comming from a stream.
+Except... it's still not coming from a stream.

 ### Adding a stream